2ndQuadrant/pglogical/test/README.md

 At time of writing the walsender tests may not always be passing, as the SQL tests are the authorative ones.

+DETAILED LOGGING
+---

+You can get more detailed info about what's being done by setting the env var `PGLOGICALTEST_LOGLEVEL=DEBUG`

 TROUBLESHOOTING
 ---